sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 For URIs that use the "swidpath" scheme, the following requirements apply:

 * The scheme specific part MUST be an XPath expression as defined by {{-xpath}}.
-The included XPath expression will be URI encoded according to {{RFC3986}} Section 2.1.
+The included XPath expression will be URI encoded according to {{Section 2.1 of RFC3986}}.

 * This XPath is evaluated over SWID tags, or COSWID tags transformed into SWID tags, found on a system.
-A given tag MUST be considered a match if the XPath evaluation result value has an effective boolean value of "true" according to {{-xpath}} Section 2.4.3.
+A given tag MUST be considered a match if the XPath evaluation result value has an effective boolean value of "true" according to {{-xpath}}, Section 2.4.3.

 <!-- In other words: If SWID tags were cars, the XPath says "automatic
 transmission" and yields a set of cars. -->